karlospn/mytechramblings-site-source-code/content/posts/modernize-wcf-legacy-app-using-corewcf.md

 The last step is to run this new version of the app on a Linux container.

 What's the purpose of this step?
 To test that no dependency with the WCF framework remains in the app.
-The WCF framework only supports Windows, which means that if we try to run it on a Linux container it will throw an error.
+The WCF framework only supports Windows, which means that if we try to run it on a Linux container and a reference still remains, the container won't run at all.

 The next code snippet shows how the application ``Dockerfile`` looks like.
 ```yaml